Understanding the Basics of the Federal and New Jersey Medical Leave Act (FMLA)

 There are four different situations where you can receive protection under the FMLA:

-New Jersey state regulations have defined the term “serious health condition” as a physical or mental ailment that requires either inpatient treatment at a hospital or requires continued medical treatment or supervision by a health care provider.
-So for example, say an employee’s child gets pregnant and becomes incapacitated as a result, the employee can request FMLA so he/she be available to the child.
-One of our clients is a school that employs a teacher that has a child with special needs, and the teacher is coming in late on certain days of the week so she can bring her child to a special needs school.
-Since the school deals with special needs students and has on staff a medical professional (school nurse) to take care of children, an argument can be made that the FMLA applies to the employee thereby allowing the mother to bring her child to this school, resulting in late days per week.
+New Jersey state regulations define the term “serious health condition” as a physical or mental ailment that requires either inpatient hospital treatment or continued medical treatment or supervision by a health care provider.
+So, for example, say an employee’s child gets pregnant and becomes incapacitated as a result, the employee can request FMLA, so he/she be available to the child.
+One of our clients is a school that employs a teacher whose child has special needs, and the teacher is arriving late on certain days so she can bring her child to a special needs school.
+Since the school serves special needs students and has on staff a medical professional (school nurse) to care for children, an argument can be made that the FMLA applies to the employee, thereby allowing the mother to bring her child to the school, resulting in late days per week.

 Is Taking FMLA a One-Shot Deal, or Can it be Broken Up?

 The short answer here is that it can be broken up if your leave lasts less than the full time granted to you under the Act.
-You are allowed to have the remaining leave to use if you need it.
-You are also allowed to take leave on an intermittent or reduced leave schedule.
-Under an intermittent leave schedule, you take leave in separate intervals of time through the workweek.
-If you wish to work part-time instead of full-time or work less days of the week, you may also ask for a reduced leave schedule.
-Communicating with your employer about what needs to be done and how leave should be taken is critical.
+You are allowed to use the remaining leave if you need it.
+You are also allowed to take intermittent or reduced leave.
+Under an intermittent leave schedule, you take leave in separate intervals throughout the workweek.
+If you wish to work part-time instead of full-time or work fewer days of the week, you may also ask for a reduced leave schedule.
+Communicating with your employer about what needs to be done and how you should take leave is critical.

-In our earlier case, the teacher would seek to have an intermittent leave of 20-30 minute intervals in the mornings when she is dropping her child off at school.
+In our earlier case, the teacher sought intermittent leave of 20-30 minutes in the mornings when she is dropping her child off at school.
 Interestingly, the issue of whether chronic lateness can qualify for FMLA has been a subject of debate between the different federal courts.
 A federal district court in Maine ruled that chronic lateness that requires leave for the duration of the lateness is not covered under the FMLA, no matter if there is a medical condition or not, stating that this leave “trivializes the purpose of the Act.”
-Another federal court in Illinois disagreed with the Maine court, stating that the FMLA was meant for medical conditions and if it means that absence results in some lateness in the morning with little notice, it is considered covered under the FMLA.
-No court in New Jersey has ruled on this issue, but you can see the disagreement courts have on this issue.
+Another federal court in Illinois disagreed with the Maine court, stating that the FMLA was meant for medical conditions and that an absence resulting in some lateness in the morning with little notice is considered covered under the FMLA.
+No court in New Jersey has ruled on this issue, but you can see the disagreement among courts.

 What Are My Responsibilities as an Employee?

-Employees are required under the law and regulations to provide 30 days’ advance notice prior to taking their leave.
+Employees are required by law and regulations to provide 30 days’ advance notice before taking leave.
 Employees are also required to make a reasonable effort to schedule leave so as not to “unduly disrupt” the employer’s operations.
-Employers may be required to provide you leave, but you need to work with them so that way you are not hurting them.
-Taking leave when you are needed the most is not a wise idea not only legally but also practical for your career and opportunities to advance in the company.
+Employers may be required to provide you with leave, but you need to work with them so you do not hurt them.
+Taking leave when you are needed the most is not a wise idea, not only legally but also practically for your career and opportunities to advance in the company.

-One way companies and employees can work together to ensure the employee may take leave without it being a major hindrance to the company is to transfer the employee to a different position temporarily until the need for the FMLA goes away.
-The law, however, requires that this new position have the same pay and benefits as the current position and the transfer is not meant to be a hardship on the employee taking the leave to discourage him or her from using this leave.
+One way companies and employees can work together to ensure the employee can take leave without it being a major hindrance to the company is to temporarily transfer the employee to a different position until the need for FMLA goes away.
+The law, however, requires that this new position have the same pay and benefits as the current position, and the transfer is not intended to be a hardship on the employee taking the leave, to discourage him or her from using it.

-To discuss your NJ Employment Law matter, please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+To discuss your NJ Employment Law matter, please contact Fredrick P. Niemann, Esq. at (732) 863-9900 or email him at fniemann@hnlawfirm.com.
 Please ask us about our video conferencing consultations if you are unable to come to our office.

 NJ Employment Law Attorney serving these New Jersey Counties: